kjobson-neuro/kjobson-neuro.github.io/index.md

 I am in the department of Psychology and Neuroscience at Temple University.
 I have a strong background in coding and have been striving to be more open source in my documentation.
 I am currently living in Philadelphia, PA, USA.
 My favorite things to do are to travel, hike and try good food around the city!

+I am currently supported by the NICHD via my F31 "Language and the cerebellum".

 <img src="/assets/images/me_resize.jpg" alt="drawing" width="200"/>